 The Crim Fitness Foundation is an equal opportunity employer that is dedicated to the pursuit of cultivating fitness as a community and family value.
 If you are someone who appreciates tradition, is interested in helping others live a healthier life and generally gets motivated by opportunity, we may have a great opportunity for you!
 And–AmeriCorps, Peace Corps, FoodCorps, and other national service alumni are encouraged to apply!

 Who We Are

-The Crim Fitness Foundation is place of extraordinary people.
+The Crim Fitness Foundation is a place of extraordinary people.
 We envision a community and a world that is thriving, healthy, and mindful.
 Overcoming the barriers to turning our vision into reality is a worthy challenge, and its success will help determine our future.
 If you want not just a job but a calling, where you not only earn a living but make a difference, join us.
-If you want to tell your grandchildren how you helped lead your community from the least healthy place in the United States to a transformed and energized model for healthy community, join us to help make it so.
+If you want to tell your grandchildren how you helped lead your community from the least healthy place in the United States to a transformed and energized model for the healthy community, join us to help make it so.

 What does the Crim need and seek?
 Above all, exceptional talent and initiative.
 Not ordinary, not pedestrian, not conventional, not unremarkable.
 No drones, no drudges, no résumé-builders.
 We seek sizzle in your brain and fire in your belly.
 Why do you get out of bed each morning?
 If your passion is close to our vision and mission, the Crim Fitness Foundation may be where you can grow to your fullest potential.
 We hire as much for aptitudes and attributes as for disciplines and experiences.
 Among those characteristics, we’ve found these broad hallmarks of success: